czechmark/neurioToCSV/README.md

     * change DONATION to True if you have donated to Pvoutput
     * save your changes and exit from the editor
 4. Determine your system_id
-  1. run ./neurioToPvoutput.py -s to read have the system read your system Id
+  1. run ./neurioToPvoutput.py -s to  have the system read your system Id
   2. if you get an error like 'access token' this means your neurio apikey data is incorrect
   3. if you don't get an error copy the sensor id into my_keys (using method in 3 above)